Breather: Overview

 with the field u a function of the spatial coordinate x and time t.

 An exact solution found by using the inverse scattering transform is:

 which, for ω < 1, is periodic in time t and decays exponentially when moving away from x = 0.

-Example of a breather solution for the nonlinear Schrödinger equation
+Nonlinear Schrödinger equation

 The focusing nonlinear Schrödinger equation is the dispersive partial differential equation:

 with u a complex field as a function of x and t.
 Further i denotes the imaginary unit.